4

 1

 • Correct answer is correct.
 Diving deeper into #2, you can think about it in terms of bruteforcing the input used to generate the 128 bit key.
 Guessing the input is easier than guessing the derived key.
 Similarly, if you have a 256 bit input used to derive a 128 bit key, its much easier to guess the derived key than it is to guess the input.
 Either way if it goes through a KDF, even a 64 bit input is hopeless to bruteforce.
-Oct 6, 2014 at 14:40
+Commented Oct 6, 2014 at 14:40

 5